Silfaz/digitalgarden/content/projects/books/books_main.md

 - Reef Life: An Underwater Memoir (Robert Callum)
 - **Humankind (Rutger Bregman)**
 - Das flüssige Land (Raphaela Edelbauer)
-- The Mushroom at the End of the World (Anna Lownhaupt Tsing) [[The Mushroom at the End of the World]]
+- The Mushroom at the End of the World (Anna Lownhaupt Tsing) [[projects/books/The Mushroom at the End of the World]]
 - Station Eleven (Emily St. John Mandel)
 - Picture This (Molly Bang)
 - Das Geburtstagsfest (Judith Taschler)